 Metro Council unanimously votes to kill stormwater fee, blocks introduction of item threatening parish attorney's job

-BATON ROUGE - The East Baton Rouge Metro Council is meeting Wednesday to attempt to untangle the stormwater fee debacle amid numerous reports from WBRZ showing government misinformation campaigns in an attempt to levy a fee on property.
+BATON ROUGE - The East Baton Rouge Metro Council met Wednesday to attempt to untangle the stormwater fee debacle amid numerous reports from WBRZ showing government misinformation campaigns in an attempt to levy a fee on property.

 The council unanimously voted to delete the Mayor's proposal for the Stormwater Utility Fee after more than an hour and a half of discussion.